 We recommend volunteers attend for a minimum of half a day per week.

 Some tasks will need more time input than this.
 There is no upper limit, but we encourage potential volunteers to be realistic about the time they have available.

 How long am I expected to volunteer for?
 Due to the sometimes extensive training required, many of our tasks lend themselves well to a longer term commitment of six months or more.
 We can accommodate short-term voluntary positions, but these will be considered on a case by case basis.
 Again, we ask volunteers to be realistic in their expectations.

 Do you provide training?
 Although we are a small team, any volunteer will be provided with the appropriate support to enable them to perform the task at hand.
 If staff are not available, you may be encouraged to engage with other experienced volunteers to assist you.

 Can I work at home?
-Due to operational reasons, most of our voluntary tasks do need to take place in our offices at Blaise.
+Due to operational and data security reasons, most of our voluntary tasks do need to take place in our offices at Blaise.
 Therefore, working at home is not an option for new volunteers, except in exceptional circumstances.

 When is your office open?
 Our office-based opportunities are usually only available Monday-Friday, between 10:00am and 5:00pm, when staff are available to supervise those present and enable volunteers to gain entry to the building.